awsdocs/aws-proton-user-guide/doc_source/ag-troubleshooting.md

 To avoid these misinterpretation errors, Jinja escape your CloudFormation dynamic parameters as shown in the following examples\.

 This example is from the AWS CloudFormation User Guide\.
-The AWS Secrets Manager secret\-name and json\-key segments can be used to retrieve the user name and password values stored in the secret\.
+The AWS Secrets Manager secret\-name and json\-key segments can be used to retrieve the sign\-in credentials stored in the secret\.

 ```
 MyRDSInstance: